Military Move – Tips to Prepare for Your PCS

 Create a Moving Plan for Your Military Move

 Every stress-free move is based on a good plan.
 Before you start putting your items in boxes, be sure that you create a relocation plan.
 Write down all the things you need to do before the PCS.
-Don’t forget to include your spouse and other family members in this process.
+Don’t forget to include your spouse and other family members in this process if you’re not moving alone to another state.
 Having somebody to share it with makes the planning and your life easier.

 Having a list of tasks will facilitate for you not to forget certain things.
 Whenever you are done with a specific job, check it off.
 This type of progress tracking is good for your motivation.